 Since 2013, Surprise Sculpture has provided arts education opportunities for local students.
 For six weeks each summer, Lanesboro Arts staff and volunteers – many of whom are professional artists – lead participants in constructing large-scale, site-specific sculptures for public spaces using a mixture of upcycled, recycled, and fine art materials.
 The program serves over 150 rural youth and adults from Lanesboro, Harmony, Preston, Rushford, and beyond each year.

-Held in 2017 on Tuesdays upstairs in the studio at the St. Mane Theatre.
+Held in 2019 on Tuesdays upstairs in the studio at the St. Mane Theatre.
 Noon – 2 p.m.
-Bring a sack lunch!
-FREE for all ages.
+FREE for ages 9 and under!